Books

 Mad Travelers: A Tale of Wanderlust, Greed and the Quest to Reach the Ends of the Earth, D Seminara, 3,

-A Simple Path to Wealth, JL Collins, 4, Simple, practical financial and investing advice
+The Simple Path to Wealth, JL Collins, 4, Simple, practical financial and investing advice

 2020